BJTMastermind/UMRC/README.md

 Coming Soon.

-## Minimum \<Insert Language Here> Version
+## Minimum Rust Version

-* Version of Language
+* Rust (Cargo 1.50.0)

 ## About This Project

-This is a template repository that I can use to make new repositories I make in the future easier.
+The Universal Minecraft Resource Converter is a tool that allows you to convert a Java Resource Pack, Java Texture Pack, or a Bedrock Texture Pack to one another easily.

 # Screen Shots